-A MAP policy creates a pricing floor that is the foundation of sustainable revenue for both manufacturers and retailers.
+A Minimum Advertised Price policy creates a pricing floor that is the foundation of sustainable revenue for both manufacturers and retailers.
 It can help prevent differentiation on price alone, which would lead to a profit-killing price war.

 But once a business has developed a MAP policy, it must consistently enforce the policy to protect its margins and brand image.
-Without consistent and predictable enforcement, if a single retailer or reseller violates MAP without timely remedial action, other retailers may follow suit, putting at risk the manufacturer’s margins and long-term prospects.
+Without consistent and predictable enforcement, if a single retailer or reseller violates the minimum advertised price without timely remedial action, other retailers may follow suit, putting at risk the manufacturer’s margins and long-term prospects.

 Identifying MAP Violations

 Assuming a manufacturer has defined a MAP policy, the first step in enforcement is knowing what to look for in a violation.
 While some smaller resellers may just advertise a lower price and hope their small size will keep them from getting caught, others are more artful in finding new ways around MAP policies, making MAP enforcement an ongoing process.

 Here are some prevalent methods resellers may use to get around MAP policies:

 - Add-to-cart pricing: This is the practice of showing the customer the price after it’s added to an online shopping cart.
 These retailers usually show one price on their product pages, add a statement that says something like “Price displayed in shopping cart” to the product page, and then show a lower price in the buyer’s cart.
 This is not technically a MAP violation because an encrypted shopping cart is not considered advertising, but it’s still a practice manufacturers should keep their eye on when protecting margins.

 - Price available upon request: A first cousin of add-to-cart pricing, this tactic is just as it sounds: the customer requests the price, which will typically be below the MAP.